HaneenIbrahem/cypress-cucumper/README.md

 ________________________________________________________________________

-## Test case: Verify that the user can upload a txt file for Application Initiated and Hired statuses.
+## Test case 2: Verify that the user can upload a txt file for Application Initiated and Hired statuses.

 **PreRequisites:**